St. Joseph’s Hospital and Medical Center Settlement

-At the Fairness Hearing, Class Counsel will apply for an award of attorneys’ fees, expenses, and incentive awards of $10,000 to each of the Named Plaintiffs.
-Such application for attorneys’ fees, expenses, and incentive awards will not exceed $2,500,000; this amount will be paid entirely by Defendants.
-See Section 7.1.3 of the Settlement Agreement.
+These amounts were paid entirely by Defendants.
 The attorneys’ fees are separate from the $45 million contribution made already to the Plan.
-In other words, any payment of attorneys’ fees, expenses, and incentive awards to Named Plaintiffs will not reduce the contribution already paid to the Plan.
+In other words, any payment of attorneys’ fees, expenses, and incentive awards to Named Plaintiffs did not reduce the contribution already paid to the Plan.

 Notice of Proposed Settlement – 11/03/2017

 Plaintiffs’ Motion & Memo for Final Approval of Settlement – 01/19/2018